alexholcombe/brms_psychometric_variableGuessRate_lapseRate/docs/index.md

 Check out [visualize_and_select_priors.html](visualize_and_select_priors.html)

-One remaining question is why lb and ub are not accepted for prior that applies only to eta_Intercept.
+A remaining question is why lb and ub are not accepted for prior that applies only to eta_Intercept.
 If one sets lb and ub, one gets this error:

 ` Error : Prior argument 'coef' may not be specified when using boundaries. `